What Can Your Kitchen Live Without?

 So if you have pans (and their lids) that never get used, then pass them on – maybe to a student who only has a wok!

 Right, I’m not going to tell you to throw out the rice cooker, toaster, bread machine or slow cooker because I have NO idea what you use on a regular basis.
 I have a bread machine, and I love it.
 I use it on average 5 times a week, there is no way I would kick that baby out.

 The espresso machine I bought my husband on the other hand… never got used because he couldn’t be arsed cleaning it afterwards and it just took up space, so it was adios to the ole espresso maker!
 Do get brutally honest though, if you have a fondue set that was a wedding present and it’s never been taken out of the box, get rid of it.
 If you have a rice cooker but you never cook rice, you don’t need to keep it.

-We end up with a collection of gadgets and ‘good buys’ that it just clutters up our space.
+We end up with a collection of gadgets and ‘good buys’ that just clutters up our space.
 If you don’t use it and it isn’t serving any purpose, let it go!
-The kitchen cupboards are no place for sentiment, what you need is well maintained, practical items that are going to help you feed and nourish your family without you having a meltdown every time you open the cupboard to a tupperware avalanche!
+The kitchen cupboards are no place for sentiment, what you need is well-maintained, practical items that are going to help you feed and nourish your family without you having a meltdown every time you open the cupboard to a Tupperware avalanche!

 Stay on top of the chaos and cleaning with the Wonder Mom Cleaning Checklist – it’s free for you when you sign up to the resource library…